viacheslav-lasukov/PMBoK6/Artefacts/Business Docs/Business Case.md

 ---
 # Description
 ## #pmbok6
-Documented economic feasibility study used to establish the validity of the benefits of a selected component lacking sufficient definition and that is used as a basis for the authorization of further [[Project Management]] activities.
+Documented economic feasibility study used to establish the validity of the benefits of a selected component lacking sufficient definition and that is used as a basis for the authorization of further [[Disciplines/Project Management]] activities.

 Lists the objectives and reasons for [[Initiating|Initiation]].